 6:00 a.m.: Wake up.
 No, really wake up.
 I don’t care that you were up until 3 a.m. with the baby who was crying for mommy (ya know, the mommy who is currently in jail.
 The one you cannot hand the baby off to no matter how hard she cries).
+You are the foster mom.
 You have to take the older kids to school.
 There’s a doctor’s appointment today, and you also have to call for the referrals to the specialists for Todd.
 What are you waiting for girl?
 Get.
 Out.
 Of.
 Bed.

 6:30 a.m.: Fix breakfast.
 No one besides the baby will eat because the cereal you bought is the wrong brand.
 The 9-year-old is making gagging sounds because you had the nerve to suggest he eat scrambled eggs or oatmeal.
 Things that are not Pop-Tart or donut-shaped make him sick to his stomach, he says.
 You’re tempted to shape the mushy cereal in front of him into a donut shape out of spite, but you know he’s more sad than angry or upset at you.
 Give him one of your Pop-Tarts from your secret stash on the way out the door so he doesn’t starve.
 Insist that he does not tell his brother where he got it.
 Buckle baby into the car seat.
 This is a two-person job, but you are all you’ve got right now, so make it work.
 You hand your bag and keys to the 9-year-old (who, by the way, is now bragging to his 6-year-old brother that you gave him a special Pop-Tart because “Mama Chrissy loves me best.”
 You can only just hear him over the baby’s screaming.
 You decide to ignore it.
 One battle at a time).
 Oh great, you’re going to be late.
 Tell the boys to get into the car after you’ve successfully secured the baby into her seat.
 Remember you haven’t seen the teenager at all yet today.
 He is 15 and should absolutely be capable of getting his own self out of bed.
 Clearly not.
 “Luca, can you please go ask James to come out to the car?
 It’s time to go, and we’re actually running late.” “ Why can’t Miguel do it?”
 “Because you’re older, and I asked you.”
 “Fine.”
 He stomps into the house and screams, “James, wake up you idiot!”
 You make a mental note to address that later.
 James comes out a few minutes later wearing the same gross clothes he had on yesterday.
 His hair is a mess but you don’t want to fight this early in the morning, so you leave it alone.
-Why did you think this fostering gig was a good idea anyway?
+Why did you think becoming a foster mom was a good idea anyway?
 Okay, now time for drop-offs.

 7:30 a.m.: You’re late.
 You know you’re late.
 You also just realized there is baby vomit on your shirt, your pajama pants are on backward and inside out (how?!), and you’ll have to sign James into school because he’ll be tardy by the time you arrive.
 Awesome.
 You look around hoping to find some sort of sweat pants or blanket or…anything to cover up your embarrassed self for the walk of shame into the office with a screaming baby, but no. No such luck.
 You pull into the elementary school drop-off line.
 Miguel starts crying that he hates school and wants his mama.
 You give him a hug and tell him you’ll have a surprise for him when he comes home if he’s a good boy at school.
 That cheers him up, but now you’ll have to go shopping for an unknown surprise.
 Great.
 Luca is now angry that he isn’t also getting a surprise.
 Agree that everyone will get a surprise if he will just get out of the minivan.
 Now.
 Please.
 Pretty please with a cherry on top.